hgonzale/sleep-manager/docs/installation.rst

 3. Set up monitoring and logging
 4. Configure automated scripts

-For detailed usage instructions, see :doc:`quickstart`.
+For operational commands, verification, and troubleshooting, see :doc:`operations` and :doc:`troubleshooting`.